Nickolay-Martynenko/GRB-X-Ray-Afterglow/dataset/README.md

 3. ***Padding*** method: *Original* lightcurves are rebinned to a uniform time grid in the decimal logarithm scale; missing values are padded with zeros.
 4. ***Interpolation*** method: *Original* lightcurves are rebinned to a uniform time grid in the decimal logarithm scale; missing values are interpolated linearly using their closest non-missing neighbor entries.

+Additionally, we filter all incomplete and non-GRB events, and split our datasets into training (train), validation (val) and testing (test) fragments (70% $\div$ 15% $\div$ 15%, respectively), preserving the original nearly-uniform proportion of each year of observations in the resulting subsets.
+The split does not depend on the preprocessing method.

+All the preprocessing scripts are stored in [`./utilities`](utilities) directory.

+# Prepared Dataset
+The train, val and test samples created by `./utilities/make_dataset.py` script in various regimes:

+- `original.csv`: original basic lightcurves (timestamps, count rates and uncertainties) without rebinning
+- `features.csv`: lightcurve feature extraction approach
+- `padded.csv`: basic lightcurves rebinned to a uniform time grid in the decimal logarithm scale; missing values are padded
+- `interp.csv`: basic lightcurves rebinned to a uniform time grid in the decimal logarithm scale; missing values are linearly interpolated

+Additionally, a `GRBtable.csv` dataset is provided.
+It contains *Swift*-XRT analysis results semi-manually collected from the *Swift*-XRT repository (see below).

 # Usage
 Before you run the preprocessing script, please read the Setup <a href="/README.md/#setup"> [instructions]</a> and install the requirements listed in [`requirements.txt`](requirements.txt)